How to Build a Prioritization Matrix That Leadership Actually Uses

 Both models, one workbook

-Get the Prioritization Matrix — $29How to present prioritization to executives
+Get the Prioritization Matrix, $29How to present prioritization to executives

 This is where most PMs lose the room.
 They show the matrix.
 Leadership nods.
 Then everyone goes back to advocating for their pet project.
-The framework didn't fail—the presentation did.
+The framework didn't fail.
+The presentation did.

-Here's what I've learned works:
+What I've learned works:

 1. Agree on criteria and weights before scoring